 The idea behind this post is actually came from the people, friends that I met on the road.
 You know, many backpackers doing South East Asia trip, including Indonesia.
 When I asked them where they wanna go in Indonesia, 90% answered Bali.
 Although I got mix reactions of how some people against Bali merely because it’s too “touristy”, they said, I personally think it is a right decision for them to visit Bali, even though there are a lot more to see in Indonesia.

-However, as a first timer in Indonesia, Bali is the right choice for you because:
+Why Bali is the right choice for you to travel?

-- It is super easy to travel in Bali.
+1. It is super easy to travel in Bali

 Guidebooks, websites, blogs, you can easily get all the information about Bali.
 It’s been opened for tourist ages ago so Bali is ready to accommodate travelers, which is hardly found in different parts of Indonesia.
 People can speak average English, they’ll be able to help you anytime.